reactive-python/reactpy/docs/source/reference-material/faq.rst

 FAQ
 ===

-See our `Discussion Forum <https://github.com/idom-team/idom/discussions>`__ for more questions and answers.
+See our :discussion-type:`Discussion Forum <question>` for more questions and answers.

 Do UI components run client-side?